 HGB’s Diabetes Self-Management Education Program is certified by the Michigan Department of Community Health and the American Diabetes Association.

-The Hayes Green Beach Memorial Hopsital's Diabetes Education program is at AL!VE, the hospital's destination health park located at 800 W. Lawrence Ave., in Charlotte.
+The Hayes Green Beach Memorial Hopsital's Diabetes Education program is in the hospital's physician practice building, located at 111 Lansing Street, in Charlotte.
 For more information on Diabetes Education or to register for a class, please call 517-543-1050, ext.
 1727.